This post is also available in: Italiano (Italian)

 So if you are planning to visit, even if it’s very hot, make sure your legs are covered (no shorts), and bring a scarf in your backpack that you can drape over your shoulders.

 One of the most instagrammable places in Milan is the Duomo terrace.
 While the times are the same as the Cathedral (they open one hour later but close at the same time), the tickets cost 9€ if you want to climb the stairs to the top, or 13€ if you prefer to use the elevator.
 The view from the top is absolutely amazing but then again, if you are planning to take a few good pictures, make sure you go there as soon as they open, because it will get crowded.
+In case you’re visiting Milan in winter, the Duomo terrace might not be worth a visit unless it’s a very clear day.

 From piazza Duomo you can also see the Madonnina (Little Madonna), a gilded statue located on the top of the Cathedral.
 It’s the city’s traditional protector and icon.